-In collaboration with the Contemplary in Melbourne, Sydney Insight Meditators is delighted to be bringing David Loy to Australia for these two workshops, following his successful visit last year.
+In collaboration with the Contemplary in Melbourne and the Bhuddist Council, Sydney Insight Meditators is delighted to be bringing David Loy back to Australia for these two workshops following his successful visit last year.

 David will also give a public talk with John Seed on Friday 31st May.
 For more information about this talk, click here.

 Workshop 1: Mind the Gap: Spiritual Teachings on Nonduality

 Nonduality is a common theme in spiritual teaching, but it refers to many different things: the non-duality of dualistic concepts, form and emptiness, samsara and nirvana, practice and enlightenment, subject and object, etc. The workshop will discuss these different types of nonduality and why they are so important to the spiritual path.
 The main focus will be on the nonduality of self and other, since the sense of self is a psychological and social construct that needs to be deconstructed and reconstructed, because the delusion of a separate self is the source of our most problematic dukkha (“suffering”).
 We don’t need to attain anything or go anywhere else, just realise the true nature of this world (including ourselves) here and now—which opens up a transformative way of experiencing and living on this earth.

 Workshop 2: A New Buddhist Path: Enlightenment, Evolution and Ethics in the Modern World